 And that’s typically where CloudBees comes into the picture.
-Once you move from a relatively well-contained Jenkins setup (typically an overloaded Jenkins master, set up years ago by a Jenkins aficionado) to a company-wide practice, concepts such as self-service, management at scale, collaboration, governance and security will emerge as key conditions for a successful enterprise-wide adoption of DevOps.
+Once you move from a relatively well-contained Jenkins setup (typically an overloaded Jenkins controller, set up years ago by a Jenkins aficionado) to a company-wide practice, concepts such as self-service, management at scale, collaboration, governance and security will emerge as key conditions for a successful enterprise-wide adoption of DevOps.
 From on-premise to the cloud, from self-managed to self-service, from opinionated to fully customized, as the CI/CD Power House, we have the solution that fits your requirements and the enablement services to help you.

 CEO and co-founder